 The mission of the NAPA Center Feeding Program (Intensive Feeding Therapy) is to provide families and their children with the skills and techniques necessary to love eating and to become safer, more comfortable, and confident in advancing their child’s feeding and swallowing skills.

 Many feeding and swallowing disorders assessed and treated at NAPA Center occur secondary to disorders including but not limited to cerebral palsy, genetic disorders, oral motor disorders, autism spectrum disorder, seizure disorders, diet restrictions, and developmental disabilities.

-Our team offers outpatient consultations, assessment, and intervention to target a wide range of feeding and swallowing disorders.
+Our team offers outpatient consultations, assessment, and intervention to target a wide range of feeding and swallowing disorders and difficulties (dysphagia).
 We work with patients from six months of age and older, targeting concerns with feeding aversions, sensory related feeding challenges, and swallowing disorders.
 We also provide a supportive environment for parents and children who are g-tube dependent as they work towards increasing oral eating.

 Your child will receive individualized one on one treatment incorporating sensory and/or motor approaches for 2-3 hours per day, five days per week, for three weeks.
 Therapy program recommendations will be discussed following an initial screening with the Rehabilitation Director.
 Each hour of therapy will be provided by a feeding specialist (Speech Language Pathologist or Occupational Therapist).

 Your child’s intensive programming is individually tailored to accommodate your child and family’s current level and needs.
 Family members and caregivers involved will be trained on how to create a happy and safe mealtime experience with your child and how to incorporate therapy techniques into daily mealtimes.
 Families will leave home with an individualized home program to smoothly carryover learned skills and strategies.